thedavidchu/puzzles/wordle/README.md

   * UPDATE: I added a massive, unreasonably large penalty, but I am still working on this change.
 An important note is that currently, I "punish" duplicate answers equally hard, which is silly.
     * E.g. "sassy" should be penalized for a triple 's' more strongly than "sanes" is for a double 's'.
     * E.g. "abuzz" should be penalized for a double 'z' more strongly than "sanes" is for a double 's'.
-3. I have never played Wordle, rather I am just guessing what the rules are based on what my colleague (June Cai) told me.
-Specifically, I do not know how duplicate letters in the wrong position are dealt with.
+3. ~I have never played Wordle, rather I am just guessing what the rules are based on what my colleague (June Cai) told me.
+Specifically, I do not know how duplicate letters in the wrong position are dealt with.~
-  * E.g. Key word is "knoll"
+  * ~E.g. Key word is "knoll"~
-    * Guess: "level".
-Is the reply "\~---+"?
+    * ~Guess: "level".
+Is the reply "\~---+"?~
-    * Guess: "lilly".
-Is the reply "\~-\~+-" or "\~--+-"
+    * ~Guess: "lilly".
+Is the reply "\~-\~+-" or "\~--+-"~
-      * (i.e. only 1 of the L's in the wrong place is marked as belonging in the word)?
+      * ~(i.e. only 1 of the L's in the wrong place is marked as belonging in the word)?~
-      * Note that I defaulted to the former for ease of implementation.
+      * ~Note that I defaulted to the former for ease of implementation.~
       * UPDATE: I looked it up and according to [this blog post](https://nerdschalk.com/wordle-same-letter-twice-rules-explained-how-does-it-work/), Wordle will mark excess letters as non-members (i.e. '-')
 4. This game would be best solved by a decision tree using information entropy (I believe).
 I am not smart enough to that, so I have created this heuristic solver.
 Yay!
 (Just kidding, I wrote one in ROB311 but it was really hard and I don't want to think that hard again).
   * UPDATE: This may not be optimal for all scenarios.
 There is a trade-off between trying to guess the word in as few tries as possible ("greedy" or "exploitative") and trying to ensure that one does not need more than 6 guesses ("epsilon" or "exploratory").
 6. I selected an arbitrary dictionary.
 This was not selected for any reason besides it being one of the first hits on Google.
 Wordle may full well use a different dictionary.
 I think this dictionary also includes plurals, so who knows?
-7. I sum the unnormalized probabilities rather than multiplying them.
+7. ~I sum the unnormalized probabilities rather than multiplying them.
 This means that I do not use the probability.
 Also, because I used fixed-width integers (due to the NumPy array), you can get overflow.
-Maybe I should use the log-probability.
+Maybe I should use the log-probability.~
   * UPDATE: This is fixed.

 ## Solution Explanations

+### Heuristic Solutions

-### Independent Probability Solver
+#### Independent Letter Probability Solver

 This is the current implementation of the solver.